stagbl/stagbl/DMStag/Proposal.md

 ...
 ```

-Note that on the right/top/back boundaries, numbering is respect to a fictitious cell.
+Note that on the right/top/back boundaries, numbering is respect to a fictitious element.
 This ordering is used in an extension to `MatStencil`.
 This allows the user to simply
 think in terms of which element (in global numbering) and which boundary, as opposed to having to remember
 a convention for index numbering of face/edge/vertex degrees of freedom.